 Driving Test Checklist to pass on the day

 After completing your 12 EDT lessons you should book your driving test online with the RSA.
-Currently, the RSA have said the national wait time for a test date is 6.2 weeks so it is important to plan when you would like to carry out your test.
-In some instances you can apply for a short notice test date but these can be hard to get.
+Currently, the RSA has said the national wait time for a test date is 6.2 weeks so it is important to plan when you would like to carry out your test.
+In some instances, you can apply for a short notice test date but these can be hard to get.
 When you have received your test date you should make sure you have the below in order before the morning of your test:

 - The documents you will need for your test include your current learner permit licence.